-- Peer-reviewed publications and preprints
+- · Peer-reviewed publications and preprints

 - Datasets, software and research materials

 - Inventions, patents and commercial activity

-For original research publications indicate those arising from Wellcome-funded grants in bold, and provide the PubMed Central ID (PMCID) reference for each of these.
-Please refer to guidance notes.
+For original research publications, indicate those arising from Wellcome funded grants in bold, and provide the PubMed Central ID (PMCID) reference for each of these.
+You can find more information on this in the guidance to this question.

-Publications should be in chronological order with the most recent first.
-Please give citation in full, including title of paper and all authors\.
-Citations to preprints should state "Preprint", the repository name and the articles persistent identifier (e.g DOI).
+Give the citation in full, including the title of paper and all authors (unless more than 10, in which case you may use 'et al', ensuring that your position as author remains clear).
+Citations to preprints must state "Preprint", the repository name and the articles persistent identifier (e.g. DOI).